Skip to Content

 Performance

-Narrowing in on the past three-year period, it beat the category index, the MSCI All Countries Far East ex Japan Index, by an annualized 11.3 percentage points, and outperformed its average peer by 7.2 percentage points.
-And more importantly, when looking across a longer horizon, the strategy outpaced the index.
-On a five-year basis, it outperformed the index by an annualized 3.7 percentage points.
+Over the past three years, it beat the category index, the MSCI All Countries Far East ex Japan Index, by an annualized 7.8 percentage points, and outperformed the category average by 4.3 percentage points.
+And more importantly, when looking across a longer horizon, the strategy surpassed the index.
+On a five-year basis, it outperformed the index by an annualized 2.5 percentage points.
+Although one-year performance does not factor heavily in the overall rating, it is worth mentioning that this share class lost 1.7%, a sizable 6.2-percentage-point loss over its average peer, placing it within the bottom 10% of its category group.

 The risk-adjusted performance only continues to make a case for this fund.
 The share class had a higher Sharpe ratio, a measure of risk-adjusted return, than the index over the trailing five-year period.
-These strong risk-adjusted results have not resulted in a bumpier ride for investors.
-This strategy took on similar risk as the benchmark, as measured by standard deviation.
+Often, higher returns are associated with more risk.
+However, this strategy stayed in line with the benchmark's standard deviation.
 However, the share class proved itself ineffective as it was unable to generate alpha, over the same period, against the category group index: a benchmark that encapsulates the performance of the broader asset class.

 Published on